Laser Glaucoma Treatment Prices in Australia – Complete Guide

 Laser Glaucoma Treatment Cost in Australia – Complete Guide

-Glaucoma is one of the leading causes of preventable blindness in Australia.
-Laser treatment is a common way to manage eye pressure and protect vision.
-If you’re considering treatment, understanding the costs is essential.
+Glaucoma remains one of the leading causes of preventable blindness in Australia.
+Among various treatments, laser glaucoma surgery is one of the most effective and commonly recommended methods to manage eye pressure and protect long-term vision.

 How Laser Glaucoma Treatment Works

-• Laser Trabeculoplasty – for open-angle glaucoma
+• Laser Trabeculoplasty – used for open-angle glaucoma

-• Laser Iridotomy – for angle-closure glaucoma
+• Laser Iridotomy – used for angle-closure glaucoma

 Medicare and Public Hospital Costs